All allergies are frustrating, but mold allergies really take things to a new level.

 So, if you notice that you’re sniffling and sneezing after spending some time in a damp basement or raking a big pile of wet leaves, that’s a red flag that you’re dealing with a mold allergy.

 These clues can all help, but ultimately there’s only one way to know for certain if you have a mold allergy: Visit a healthcare provider for the appropriate tests.
-The Mayo Clinic explains that one of two tests will be performed:
+One of two tests will be performed:

 You’ve figured it out by tracking your symptoms or even getting a test—you’re allergic to mold.
 Now what?